 Radon gas is the number one cause of lung cancer among non-smokers, and the second leading cause of cancer in America.
 Radon testing is recommended by the EPA, the Surgeon General, the American Lung Association, and the Minnesota Department of Health.
 The area most at risk in a home is the lowest level that gets lived in.

 When we conduct a radon test and the test results come up high, the buyer typically asks the seller to pay for or install a radon mitigation system.
-These systems are extremely effective at lowering radon levels, and they typically cost well under $1500.
+These systems are extremely effective at lowering radon levels, and they’re not ridiculously expensive.
 If you buy a home and you decide not to test for radon as part of the home purchase, you can still test for radon after you own the home, but if a radon mitigation system needs to be installed, you won’t have the luxury of asking someone else to pay for it.

 Picture this scenario: you buy a home, but don’t have it tested for radon.
 Several years down the road, you sell your house.
 The new buyers have a radon test performed, the radon test comes up high, so the buyers ask you to install or pay for a mitigation system.
 You’ll probably wonder why you never tested for radon when you bought the house.
 This happens a lot.